Share On

 • Hair loss, matted hair, and crust on the face.

 A call to your veterinarian should be your first move so they can confirm the diagnosis and start a treatment plan.
-Back To Top

 External Parasites

 • Fleas will bite and feed on the blood, often leaving behind an irritation or small bite mark.
-You can see evidence of fleas by looking through or coming through a resident’s hair and checking for small, black grainy bits called flea dirt (which is actually feces).
+You can see evidence of fleas by looking through or combing through a resident’s hair and checking for small, black grainy bits called flea dirt (which is actually feces).
 If you find signs of fleas, call your veterinarian for the best treatment plan.
 While there are some flea and tick products for cats and dogs that have “off-label” use for rabbits, others can be toxic

 • Mites are highly contagious.
 There are 3 main types of mites you may run into while caring for rabbit residents.